 |Upgradable (addition of channels)||No||Yes|

-A range of probe types and probe formats provide support for a host of specialist disciplines and applications requiring both invasive or non-invasive tissue blood flow assessment.
+A range of probe types supports a host of specialist disciplines and applications requiring both invasive or non-invasive tissue blood flow assessment.

 Our multi-channel OxyFlo™ Pro monitors incorporate a proprietary artefact rejection technology, effectively filtering out the presence of motion artefacts in the blood flow signal.
-It substantially reduces and in most cases, completely eliminates motion artefacts or ‘spikes’ in the blood flow data arising from sensor cable movement and/or regular tissue movement (e.g. due to breathing).
+It substantially reduces, and in most cases eliminates motion artefacts or ‘spikes’ in the blood flow data arising from sensor cable movement and/or regular tissue movement (e.g. generated by breathing motion).

-The OxyFlo™ Pro is available as a 2-channel or as a 4-channel device (OxyFlo™ Pro XL) capable of driving up to 4 probes simultaneously, providing the flexibility to monitor blood flow from multiple tissue sites (e.g. comparison of pathological versus control tissue).
+The OxyFlo™ Pro is available as a 2-channel or as a 4-channel device for the simultaneous measurement from up to 4 probes.
+This provides the flexibility to monitor blood flow from multiple tissue regions (e.g. in the comparison of pathological versus control tissue).
 Furthermore the Pro models feature a touch-sensitive, high-contrast, high viewing-angle display, providing real-time data in both digital and graphical (trace) formats, and access to additional instrument settings.

-Our entire range of tissue monitoring devices offers a choice of traditional 0-5V analogue outputs and a digital (USB) data output that supports direct streaming to the popular LabChart® Pro* charting software by ADInstruments.
-After installing a complimentary add-on, LabChart will automatically identify the specific type and model of Oxford Optronix monitor and pre-load all the necessary configuration and channel settings, providing the ultimate in ‘plug and play’ convenience.
+Our entire range of tissue monitoring devices offers a choice of traditional 0-5V analogue outputs and a digital (USB) data output that supports direct streaming to the popular LabChart® Pro charting software by ADInstruments.
+After installing a complimentary add-on, LabChart will automatically identify the specific type and model of monitor and pre-load all the necessary configuration and channel settings, providing the ultimate in ‘plug and play’ convenience.
 For researchers wishing to make multi-parameter measurements, the add-on supports multiple Oxford Optronix devices at the same time.
-Data acquisition and recording just got a whole lot easier!

 Our monitors are provided with a comprehensive 2-year manufacturer’s warranty, covering defects in material or in workmanship.
 Optional extended warranty packages including preventative maintenance servicing are also available for additional peace of mind.